-Elizabeth Pisani uses unconventional field research to understand how real-world behaviors influence AIDS transmission -- and to overhaul antiquated, ineffective prevention strategies.
+Elizabeth Pisani uses unconventional field research to understand how real-world behaviors influence AIDS transmission.
+In her latest book, she explores the "improbable nation" of Indonesia.

 Pisani is fearlessly outspoken on the global failure to understand and manage the realities of AIDS, decrying the tangled roles that money, votes, and media play in the public health landscape.
 She shows how politics and "morality" have hogtied funding, and advocates for putting dollars where they can actually make a difference.
 As the Globe and Mail wrote: “Pisani is lucid, colourful, insightful and impatient.”